-- the costs of investment management fees and other expenses charge by Funds and UITs: - "mark-ups", "mark-downs", and dealer spreads that Stephens receives when acting as principal in certain transactions where permitted by law: - brokerage commissions or other charges resulting in transactions not effected through Stephens with Pershing - account transfer fees: - processing fees: or - certain other cost or changes may be imposed by third parties
+- the costs of investment management fees and other expenses charged by Funds and UITs; - "mark-ups", "mark-downs", and dealer spreads that Stephens receives when acting as principal in certain transactions where permitted by law; - brokerage commissions or other charges resulting in transactions not effected through Stephens with Pershing - account transfer fees; - · processing fees; or - certain other costs or changes imposed by third parties

-As your Introducing Broker Dealer, Stephens can receive or pay compensation for directing order flow in equity securities.
-Pershing receives compensation for the direction of order flow in certain equity securities and listed options: the source and nature of the compensation, if any, received in connection with trades will be furnished upon your written request to your FC.
+As your introducing broker-dealer, Stephens can receive or pay compensation for directing order flow in equity securities.
+Pershing receives compensation for the direction of order flow in certain equity securities and listed options; the source and nature of the compensation, if any, received in connection with trades will be furnished upon your written request to your FC.